jakazmie/AIDays/DeveloperTrack/03-KnowledgeMining/02CreateIndexerSQL.md

 # 02. Create Indexer for Structured Data

-## Tutorial: Use built-in tools for Azure Search indexing and queries

-For a quick review and ramp up on Azure Search concepts, you can use the built-in tools provided in the Azure Search service page in the Azure portal.
-These tools may not offer the full functionality of the .NET and REST APIs.
-But the wizards and editors offer a code-free introduction to Azure Search, enabling you to write interesting queries against a sample data set right away.

 ## <a name="create-index"></a> Create an index and load data

 Search queries iterate over an [*index*](search-what-is-an-index.md) that contains searchable data, metadata, and additional constructs that optimize certain search behaviors.